 -

 For a walk that encompasses the periphery of the tel, walk across the courtyard to the other side of the palace and climb down the steps.
-There is another path here marked by arrows that takes you around the tel.
-The path will lead you past a section of the city wall to a well from the Middle Canaanite period.
+Another path marked by arrows will take you around the tel.
+This path will lead you past a section of the city wall to a well from the Middle Canaanite period.
 It was dug to a depth of 44 meters to reach the water table and would have been adequate to supply the Canaanite city.
 No equivalent Israelite structure is known.

 -